What is this funding for?

 The deadline for your application is listed below.
 Applications will be reviewed at the beginning of every month.
 Exceptions to this schedule are during summer/winter breaks.

 Deadlines are on the first day of the month and are as follows:

-If you know about your travel more than 60 days in advance, we encourage you to apply early.
+We encourage you to apply early.
 We will be accepting applications at all times, and they will be put in for the next review date.

 If I have been granted funding, who do I contact about reimbursement for my expenses?